VirtualPlantLab/PlantSimEngine.jl/docs/src/extending/implement_a_model.md

 For a complete example, you can look at the code in [`PlantBiophysics.jl`](https://github.com/VEZY/PlantBiophysics.jl), were you will find *e.g.* a photosynthesis model, with the implementation of the `FvCB` model in this Julia file: [src/photosynthesis/FvCB.jl](https://github.com/VEZY/PlantBiophysics.jl/blob/master/src/processes/photosynthesis/FvCB.jl); an energy balance model with the implementation of the `Monteith` model in [src/energy/Monteith.jl](https://github.com/VEZY/PlantBiophysics.jl/blob/master/src/processes/energy/Monteith.jl); or a stomatal conductance model in [src/conductances/stomatal/medlyn.jl](https://github.com/VEZY/PlantBiophysics.jl/blob/master/src/processes/conductances/stomatal/medlyn.jl).

+`PlantSimEngine` also provide toy models that can be used as a base to better understand how to implement a new model:

+- The Beer model for light interception in [examples/Beer.jl](https://github.com/VEZY/PlantSimEngine.jl/blob/main/examples/Beer.jl)
+- A toy LAI development in [examples/ToyLAIModel.jl](https://github.com/VEZY/PlantSimEngine.jl/blob/main/examples/ToyLAIModel.jl)

 ## Requirements

 In those files, you'll see that in order to implement a new model you'll need to implement: